oliverychen/oliverychen.github.io/pages/blog/index.md

 <b>Neural Painting</b>

 <br>
-Many of you have used software (e.g. <a href="https://www.instagram.com/?hl=en">Instagram</a>, and a variety of <a href="https://itunes.apple.com/us/app/autopainter-3/id526292251?mt=8">apps</a> that converts photos into ones that resmeble different art styles such as watercolor and oil, or bear artistical styles such as impressionist paintings) to adjust or enhance your photoes; some of you may even heard of neural ainting that uses deep learning algorithms to convert any image to a painting that bears a particular painter's artistic style (see an illustration below), based on <a href="http://arxiv.org/pdf/1508.06576v1.pdf">(Gatys et al, 2015)</a>.
+Many of you have used software (e.g. <a href="https://www.instagram.com/?hl=en">Instagram</a>) to adjust or enhance your photoes, and a variety of <a href="https://itunes.apple.com/us/app/autopainter-3/id526292251?mt=8">apps</a> that converts photos into ones that resmeble different art styles such as watercolor and oil, or bear artistical styles such as impressionist paintings); some of you may even heard of neural ainting that uses deep learning algorithms to convert any image to a painting that bears a particular painter's artistic style (see an illustration below), based on <a href="http://arxiv.org/pdf/1508.06576v1.pdf">(Gatys et al, 2015)</a>.
 There are yet released codes from the paper; we can, however, following the steps on <a href="http://www.makeuseof.com/tag/create-neural-paintings-deepstyle-ubuntu/"> this site</a> (by Andre Infante) to creat such images ourselves; or by sending a source image and style image to <a href="https://twitter.com/DeepForger"> the Deep Forger bot</a> to get an transformed image.

 <center>
 <div id="top">